 On Being Aligned

-To continuously question alignment is the leader's job, in this agile world.
+In this agile world, continuously questioning alignment is the leader's job.
 To encourage others to test and challenge alignment is a leader's job, too.
-As one of our more experienced coaches says: ‘If everything seems fine, then you're probably not moving fast enough’.
+As one of our more experienced coaches says: ‘If everything seems fine, then you're probably not moving fast enough'.